 When your loved one is ready to seek treatment for alcoholism, provide as much support as possible.
 Help your loved one select a quality treatment program, and be sure to provide ongoing support as they move through the recovery process.

-To learn about how we treat alcohol use disorder at The Bluffs, contact us today.
+To learn about how we treat alcohol use disorder at Vertava Health of Ohio, contact us today.

 - National Institute on Alcohol Abuse and Alcoholism — Treatment for Alcohol Problems: Finding and Getting Help